Macschrauber/Macschrauber-s-Rom-Dump/README.md

 ### What is it?

-A tool for dumping (reading) and flashing (writing) the firmware of a Mac Pro 4,1 / 5,1 combined with an analyser of the NVRAM content and the firmware validity.
+A tool for dumping (reading) and flashing (writing) the firmware of a Mac Pro 4,1 / 5,1, combined with an analyser of the NVRAM content and the firmware validity.
 <br>
-Also it can dump and analyse firmwares from the most Macs from around 2006 to 2017.
+Also it can dump and analyse firmwares from the most Macs, from around 2006 to 2017.
 <br>

 ![1](https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/blob/main/assets/img_Dumper/main%20dialog.png?raw)

-It reads and writes to a ch341a USB programmer as well to work with desoldered flash chips.
+It reads and writes to a ch341a USB programmer as well, to work with desoldered flash chips.
 It detects a connected programmer and installs the libs to communicate with it.

-I added some tools around the Mac administration that I wrote and find useful.
+I added some tools around the Mac administration, that I wrote and find useful.
 Check out the other .md files for them.

 <br>

-### example output of the Dumper (main GUI tool) with some problems
+### example output of the Dumper (main GUI tool) with some problems found
 ![1](https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/blob/main/assets/img_Dumper/5a.%20analyses%20scrollable.png)

 <br>